Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Exact reduction to the one-dimensional model

-\begin{remark} The idea of reducing a multidimensional integral equation to a lower-dimensional problem by means of factorization and coarea formulas appears explicitly in Maz'ya's work on integral equations related to the coarea formula \cite{Mazya2007CoareaIE}.
-In that sense, the preceding result can be viewed as a bilinear and truncated instance, adapted to the synchronized framework of this manuscript. \end{remark}
+\begin{remark}[Robust level and coarea antecedent] The formulation \eqref{eq:reduction-identity-nu} is the robust level of the exact reduction: it involves only pushforward measures, weighted pushforward measures, and relative Radon--Nikodym derivatives with respect to $\nu_\phi$ and $\nu_\psi$.
+In particular, this layer does not require absolute continuity with respect to Lebesgue measure.
+The idea of reducing a multidimensional integral equation to a lower-dimensional problem by means of factorization and coarea formulae appears explicitly in Maz'ya's work on integral equations related to the coarea formula \cite{Mazya2007CoareaIE}; here it is used in a bilinear and truncated form, adapted to the synchronized framework of the manuscript. \end{remark}